BPerezLamarque/Phylosignal_network/README.md

  which corresponds the number of orchid species (**nb_A**), the number of fungal species (**nb_B**), the Mantel correlation  between phylogenetic distances and ecological distances for orchids (**mantel_cor_A**), its associated upper p-value (**pvalue_high_A**), its associated lower p-value (**pvalue_low_A**), and  the Mantel correlation between phylogenetic distances and ecological distances for fungi (**mantel_cor_B**), its associated upper p-value (**pvalue_high_B**), abd its associated lower p-value (**pvalue_low_B**),

-Thus, here we do not detect any significant phylogenetic signal in species interactions between the orchids and their mycorrhizal fungi.
+Thus, here we do not detect any significant phylogenetic signal in species interactions between the orchids and their mycorrhizal fungi (p-values>0.05).

 <br> <br>

 ##  Step 2: Testing for degrees of generalism

-This second step also uses the function  `phylosignal_network` to compute the phylogenetic signal in degrees of generalism (do closely related species interact with the same number of partners?) using a simple Mantel test:
+This second step also uses the function  `phylosignal_network` to compute the phylogenetic signal in degrees of generalism (do closely related species interact with the same number of partners?) using a simple Mantel test.
+The goal of this step is especially to verify, if there is s significant phylogenetic signal in species interactions (step 1), whether this step can be caused by a phylogenetic signal in degrees of generalism, rather than in the identity of the interacting species.

 ```r